AnEdgyVeggie/AnEdgyVeggie/README.md

 - 👋 Hi, I’m @AnEdgyVeggie
 - 👀 I’m interested in mainly OOP and game design, but enjoy all areas
-- 🌱 I’m currently learning full stack webdevelopment, and Unity game design
+- 🌱 I’m currently learning full stack web development, and Unity game design
 - 💞️ I’m looking to collaborate on Unity game design
 - 📫 Reach me on discord at AnEdgyVeggie#2224